 The learning, teaching and assessment strategy of the course is aimed at supporting progression in curriculum content and skills development through the levels of study.
-At level 6 students will be expected to take greater ownership of their independent study with academics taking on more of a supervisory role of student independent study, this is exemplified in the group and individual project modules CE6027 Integrated Group Design Project and, CE6025 Individual Research Project.
+At level 4 there is a clear structure and guidance for students' learning with an emphasis on the acquisition of fundamental engineering knowledge and skills (Mathematics and IT in CE4024 Mathematics & Engineering Analytics), practical skills (CE4025 Introduction to Mechanics & Materials) and, (CE4011 Fluid and Soil Mechanics) and the initial development of key employability skills (CE4021 Navigate).
+This provides a solid foundation for students to undertake a deeper study in a specific engineering discipline at level 5.
+At level 5 there will be an increased expectation of independent study, supported by a reduced emphasis on the use of traditional lectures.
+At level 6 students will be expected to take greater ownership of their independent study with academics taking on more of a supervisory role of student independent study, this is exemplified in the group and individual project modules CE6027 Integrated Group Design Project and, CE6025 Individual Research Project